mikeger/e2ee-presentation/presentation.md

 ^ This is actually quite possible to happen.
 The shared secret then would be created between the sender and the eagle.
 The Eagle would then be able to either create another secure channel with the receiver to relay the messages, or simply read and reply on the messages, impersonating the receiver.

 ---
-# Problem 2: Authenticity ⚠️

-- This is called ~~g~~man-in-the-middle attack.
+# This is called ~~g~~man-in-the-middle attack.

 ```

  🦊  <-- Secure channel --> 🦅 <-- Secure channel --> 🐸
 ```
 ---
 # Solution: Key Verification 🔑.

 - It is possible to sign the key with another private key and verify the signature.
-- In HTTPs: the authority signatures (public keys) are saved in the keychain.
-- In messaging: users must check the key fingerprints of other party.

 ^ Lucky enough it is possible to sign the public key and verify the signature.
 However you need to always remember to receive the signature to compare against via the trusted communication channel.

+---
+# Solution: Key Verification 🔑.

+- It is possible to sign the key with another private key and verify the signature.
+- In HTTPs: the authority signatures (public keys) are saved in the keychain.

+---
+# Solution: Key Verification 🔑.

+- It is possible to sign the key with another private key and verify the signature.
+- In HTTPs: the authority signatures (public keys) are saved in the keychain.
+- In messaging: users must check the key fingerprints of other party, via the call or meeting in person.

 ---
 ## In Wire